rozwalak/Ancient_gut_phages/README.md

 snakemake --profile ../config/snakemake/slurm --use-conda
 ```
-Before next step, we filtered out all contigs shorter than 4000 nt and with coverage <20
+Before next step, we filtered out all contigs shorter than 4000 nt and with coverage <20 using information from fasta headers.
 ### aDNA authentication

 ### Viral contigs identification